 Traumatic responses are involuntary because they are stored in the area of the brain associated with survival and are not rational.
 Eye Movement Desensitization and Reprocessing (EMDR) is a specific therapy that helps people to reprocess traumatic memories.
 EMDR helps the brain reprocess the traumatic memories from this part of the brain to the area of the brain associated with rationalization and reason by stimulating both sides of the brain with either eye movements or alternating hand taps.

-As a licensed EMDR therapist I begin EMDR by spending the first few sessions discussing your history and tracing your present reactions to your past experiences.
-Then we will identify a target memory to begin reprocessing.
-Once the target memory has been identified, we identify the thoughts, feelings, and bodily sensations associated with the memory and begin reprocessing the memory.
-I help you identify resources to cope with feelings and possible triggers that can be used between sessions.
+A trained EMDR therapist spends the first few sessions discussing your history and tracing your present reactions to your past experiences.
+Then they will identify a target memory to begin reprocessing.
+Once the target memory has been identified, the therapist helps the client to identify the thoughts, feelings, and bodily sensations associated with the memory and begin reprocessing the memory.
+A trained EMDR therapist helps you identify resources to cope with feelings and possible triggers that can be used between sessions.

-The use of EMDR for has proven effective for treating both “T” trauma and “t” trauma and may be what you need to move past your past.
-If you think that EMDR therapy can help you, I’d love to talk with you more about its possibilities.
+The use of EMDR has been proven effective for treating both “T” trauma and “t” trauma and may be what you need to move past your past.
+If you are interested in getting yourself started with EMDR therapy, you can read more about the EMDR-trained providers at Encompass Mental Health: Angie Hoheisel, Akela Sorensen and Caroline Beebe.